I recently switch to Pop!_OS as my primary Linux distribution. So far, I have been impressed with the speed, reliability

 In 2019, I shared my setup process for Linux, at the time, Fedora 31.
 This article will follow a similar approach, focused on my setup process for Pop!_OS 21.04.

-Once Pop!_OS is installed, I immediately run the following three commands to confirm my Linux kernel version, as well as update and upgrade the software.
+Once Pop!_OS is installed, I immediately run the following three terminal commands to confirm my Linux kernel version, as well as update and upgrade the software.

 If an NVIDIA graphics card is installed, I use the following command to confirm the latest proprietary driver is installed.